Uyonoh/Portfolio/README.md

 ![Portfolio Screenshot](screenshot.png) <!-- Add a screenshot of your site -->

 ## 🚀 About the Project
-This is my personal **portfolio website** built using **React, jQuery, and Bootstrap**.
+This is my personal **portfolio website** built using **React and Bootstrap**.
 It showcases my skills, projects, and contact information.

 ## 🛠️ Tech Stack
 - **React** - Frontend framework for building UI components